thealphadollar/revelare/_posts/2020-07-27-notes-technical-writing-one.md

 - Do define acronyms that meet both of the following criteria:
     - The acronym is significantly shorter than the full term.
     - The acronym appears many times in the document.
-- Pronouns are anbiguous to pointers in programming, avoid using them with below guidelines.
+- Pronouns are analogous to pointers in programming, avoid using them with below guidelines.
     - Only use a pronoun after you've introduced the noun.
     - Place the pronoun as close as possible to the referring noun.
     - If you introduce a second noun between your noun and your pronoun, reuse your noun instead of using a pronoun.